-Your child’s transition from high school to university is a big deal – for both of you.
-You need information to help you guide your child as they start thinking about applying for university.
+Your child’s transition from high school to applying for university is a big deal – for both of you.
+So you need information to help you guide your child as they apply for uni.
 But sometimes that information doesn’t quite make it from the schoolbag to the kitchen bench, right?

-At Charles Sturt University, we think it’s important that you’re equipped with useful and relevant information to help guide your child through this transition period.
+At Charles Sturt University, we think the more knowledge the better.
 We want to remove the mystery around university study, keep you in the loop with important dates and information, and guide you through the uni application process.

 So, let’s dig in.